realximanta/realximanta/README.md

 🚀 Currently building projects, learning modern technologies, and experimenting with AI

-📚 Interested in Artificial Intelligence, Web Development, Open Source, Technology History, and Political Science
+📚 Interested in Artificial Intelligence, Web Development, Open Source, Technology History, and Political Science.

 ✨ Believer in continuous growth and lifelong learning.